hojat72elect/Smart_Camera/README.md

-Smart Camera Android
+## Smart Camera Android

-This was a pretty normal and straight-forward native Android app I made a while back.
-Right now, I'm in the process of migrating this to a React Native project (will archive this repo when I'm finished with migrating its operations to my new RN app).
+This app is at a good enough level of maturity now and I am planning to migrate it to Kotlin Multi Platform so i can publish it on various platforms.

+### Features :
+1- Timer
+2- Flash
+3- Gallery